canonical/snapcraft/docs/snapcraft-advanced-features.md

 ### Limiting the number of installed files

-To check the list of files included in your snap, you can use `dpkg -c` on the resulting `.snap` file.
+To check the list of files included in your snap, you can use `unsquashfs -l` on the resulting `.snap` file.
 If you find that certain files should not be shipped to the user (download size being just one factor), you can explicitly tell `snapcraft` which files to snap: